The Right Reverend Gretchen M. Rehberg, Bishop

 The Deacons currently connected to St. John's are:

 Elaine Patrick joined the Cathedral staff as part-time Youth Minister in January 2019.
 We are sharing Elaine with St. Stephen’s, where she serves as Formation Minister.
 Elaine served on staff at Camp Cross in the summer of 2018 and has moved to Spokane, having served for ten years as director of youth and family ministry at St. Thomas’ Episcopal Church in St. Petersburg, FL.
 Elaine’s primary responsibility at the Cathedral is to lead the regional Senior High Youth Group, providing planning, programming, and support for the 15-22 youth who gather weekly, as well as to recruit and train adult volunteers for the youth group.
 Elaine also leads the regional Middle School (Junior High) Youth Group, which meets at St. Stephen’s on Sunday afternoons.
 Elaine can be reached at firstname.lastname@example.org

 Dr. John Bodinger, Organist

-John Bodinger, Organist, most recently has been the Director of Music at Manito Presbyterian Church and is an adjunct professor at Whitworth University.
+John Bodinger, Organist, most recently was the Director of Music at Manito Presbyterian Church.
 He joined the Cathedral staff in October 2014.

 John earned his Doctor of Musical Arts at the Eastman School of Music in Rochester, New York.
 He is an active member of the Spokane AGO.